Curled Pondweed

 ID Characteristics

-General: Herbaceous, partially, or entirely submersed aquatic species; some leaves may float on the surface.
+General: Herbaceous, partially or entirely submersed aquatic species.

-Flowers: Curled Pondweed has small and reddish-brown flowers, with 4 petal-like lobes, and are arranged in a dense spike on a curved 2.5 – 5 cm stalk.
+Flowers: Small and reddish-brown, with 4 petal-like lobes, arranged in a dense spike on a curved 2.5 – 5 cm stalk.
 Flower spikes often emerge above the water surface.

-Leaves: Curled Pondweed leaves are lance-shaped, somewhat translucent and appear reddish-green when submerged but light to dark green when out of the water.
-Leaves are 0.5 – 1.5 cm wide to 3 – 10 cm long, wavy, and arranged in a spiral along the stem.
+Leaves: Lance-shaped and somewhat translucent.
+They appear reddish-green when submerged, but green out of the water.
+Leaves are 0.5 – 1.5 cm wide and 3 – 10 cm long, wavy (lasagna-like) and arranged in a spiral along the stem.

 Similar Species